GDG-Nantes/devfest2019/content/blog/balance-le-son.md

 ## Prepare your coming!
 The DevFest is coming soon, it's time for you to organize! 🎶 [Burn to run - Bruce Springsteen](https://www.youtube.com/watch?v=IxuThNgl3YA) 🎶

-Here is the attendees checklist at DevFest → It's important to have:
+Here is the attendees checklist at DevFest → It's important to bring:

 * Her **badge always on her** :warning:
 * An ID to withdraw your ticket.
 His laptop to participate in codelabs (check on the description of the talk installation prerequisites).